 The plan submitted by the parties was approved by the Court on November 25, 2013.
 Accordingly, Notice to former patients of Dr. Levy to register and participate in the Class will be provided to former patients of Dr. Levy in January via correspondence to prior patients, as well as newspaper, radio and television ads.

-In pursuing the class action settlement, Schochor, Federico and Staton intends to accelerate the legal process so that victims of Dr. Levy can receive the help they need as soon as possible.
+In pursuing the class action settlement, Schochor and Staton, P.A. intends to accelerate the legal process so that victims of Dr. Levy can receive the help they need as soon as possible.